selik/xport/README.rst

-If you want to access specific records, you should use the ``load`` function to gather the rows in a list or use one of ``itertools`` recipes_ for quickly consuming and throwing away unncessary elements.
+If you want to access specific records, you should gather the rows in a list or use one of ``itertools`` recipes_ for quickly consuming and throwing away unncessary elements.

 .. code:: python

     # Collect all the records in a list for random access
-    rows = load(f)
+    rows = list(xport.Reader(f))

     # Select only record 42
     from itertools import islice